FlavourSys/user-manual/user-manual/admin-panel.rst

-If for any reason it is not possible to close a project on the client computer (e.g. OS or power supply failure) you can force close this project from the Mint admin panel by selecting the project and clicking “Force Close”.
+If for any reason it is not possible to close a project on the client computer (e.g. OS or power supply failure) you can force close this project from the Mint admin panel by selecting the project and clicking :admin_ui_button:`FORCE CLOSE`.
 Please never force close projects that are actively opened by an editor!
-The editor could lose unsaved progress and will experience “media offline” issues”.
+The editor could lose unsaved progress and will experience *media offline* issues.

 ------------------
 Managing Templates